aav7fl/website-legacy/_posts/2015-04-11-transferring-n64-saves.md

 image: 2015/04/DSC09669.JPG
 published: true
 tag: "large project"
+meta: "transferring and dumping N64 Zelda ocarina of time sram and Mario save files to sra"
 ---

 When I was younger, I would spend weekends after school playing through the Legend of Zelda: Ocarina of Time.
 After a while, I beat it.
 I remember the fun I had navigating through puzzles and chasing down heart containers.
 I loved every minute of it.